szilvia-csernus/book-cycle/README.md

 ## Typography

 I used two fonts, [Koulen](https://fonts.google.com/specimen/Koulen) and [KoHo](https://fonts.google.com/specimen/KoHo) from the [Google Fonts](https://fonts.google.com/) library.
-I selected them because I felt that they complement each other and their styles are fitting the theme.
+I selected these fonts because I felt that they complement each other, and their styles are fitting for the theme.

 ---

 ## Imagery

-The [main image](https://unsplash.com/photos/OQSCtabGkSY) on the home page is created by [Jessica Ruscello]("https://unsplash.com/@jruscello?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText"), distributed by [Unsplash]("https://unsplash.com/photos/OQSCtabGkSY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText").
+The [main image](https://unsplash.com/photos/OQSCtabGkSY) on the home page is credited to [Jessica Ruscello](https://unsplash.com/@jruscello?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) and distributed by [Unsplash](https://unsplash.com/photos/OQSCtabGkSY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).

-The logo and icons are my own drawings, with the exception of the [Google icon](https://design.google/?ref=svgrepo.com), which was downloaded from [SVG Repo](https://www.svgrepo.com/).
+The logo and icons used in the project are my own drawings, with the exception of the [Google icon](https://design.google/?ref=svgrepo.com), which was downloaded from [SVG Repo](https://www.svgrepo.com/).

 ---